duel0213/asphyxia-plugins/iidx@asphyxia/README.md

   - LEGGENDARIA play records before HEROIC VERSE may not display on higher version due to missing conversion code
   - SUPER FUTURE 2323 play records doesn't display on other version due to missing conversion code
   - ONE MORE EXTRA STAGE progress won't save (can't test this due to skill issue)
-  - Some of licensed songs are locked behind due to missing license element (needs to be verified)
+  - Some of licensed songs are locked behind (kinda solved with music\_open but needs to be verified)
   - Some of badges aren't saving in RESIDENT ~ (needs to figure out name to id)
-  - QPRO may have wrong item if you equipped item from STEP UP result (this probably caused by qpro\_secret\_flg being -1)

 ---